lwjglgamedev/vulkanbook/bookcontents/chapter-14/chapter-14.md

 }
 ```

-Now we will review the `createXX` methods called in the constructor.
+Now we will review the `createXX` methods called in the `AnimationComputeActivity` class constructor.
 The first one is the `createCommandBuffers`, which creates a command buffer that will be used to record the compute dispatch commands.
 It also creates a fence to prevent reusing the command buffer while in use.
 The `createDescriptorPool` method creates a descriptor pool, defining the maximum number of each descriptor type that we are going to use.
 In our case, we will be using storage descriptor sets for the data that we will use for the animation and uniform buffers that we will use to pass the joint transformation matrices.
 The `createDescriptorSets` method just creates the layouts of the descriptor sets that we will use in the compute shader.
 The `createPipeline` method just creates our compute pipeline with the descriptor sets layouts information created previously.
 Finally, the `createShaders` just creates a shader program, which will contain a shader module which holds the compute shader code.
 As you can see, they are similar as the ones used in geometry, shadow and lighting phases in previous chapters.
 ```java
 public class AnimationComputeActivity {
     ...